JS-APPs-Team-Moon-Knight/Programmer-book-store/README.md

 * Hosted on __Heroku__: <a href="https://programmer-bookstore.herokuapp.com/">Programmer bookstore</a>

 The application is a specific store for programmers.
 The users can find the best resources for learning and development of new skills such as books and latest courses for each programming language.
-Every user can have a private profile by Sign Up functionality.
+The SPA have navigation Home/Books/Courses/About/Contacts.
+Every user can have a private profile by Sign Up - Log in/Log out functionality.
+Have the option to research, add do cart and buy books.
+If the user like some book, can share it on Facebook.
+The APP provide an option to have access to the most popular sites for online programmer courses like Pluralsight, Codeschool etc. Our application uses third-party API to Share status to Facebook, Linkedin, Twitter, etc...

 ###Deliverables
   * Record a short video showcasing your application - <a href="#">Programmer bookstore video</a>